The POCO C++ Libraries are a collection of open source class libraries for developing network-centric, portable applications in C++.

 The modular and efficient design and implementation makes the POCO C++ Libraries well suited for embedded development.

-We decided to verify if POCO is well designed and implemented as expected, for that i analyse it with CppDepend.
+We decided to verify if POCO is well designed and implemented as expected, for that we analyzed it with CppDepend.

 Here's the result of the analysis: